GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 x = C(N(1),N(5),N(8))
 renderMidi(x)
 ```
-and open *temp.pdf* you should see that `x` is chord made up of 3 notes generated.  `C` takes a list of expressions (atomic or complex) as argument. for functions which take expressions as arguments a special type called `Expi` is defined,
+and open *temp.pdf* you should see that `x` is a chord made up of 3 notes.  `C` takes a list of expressions (atomic or complex) as argument.
+For functions which take expressions as arguments a special type called `Expi` is defined,
 ```julia
 Expi = Union{Int,Exp}
 ```
 `C` takes a list of type `Expi` as argument.
-If it encounters an `Int` it will turn it into a note.
-For expamle `5` will be turned into `N(5)`.
-Thus, our chord could be written more concisely as,
+If it encounters an `Int` it will turn it into a `Note`.
+For example, `5` will be turned into `N(5)`; thus, our chord could be written more concisely as,
 ```julia
 x = C(1,5,8)
 ```